RedSparr0w/IndieGala-Helper/README.md

 - displays **APPROXIMATE** discount you could get by selling the cards you get from each game

 ## Giveaways
-- Auto enter giveaways
-- Current GalaSilver balance always displayed up top right
+- Current IndieGala Silver balance always displayed up top right
 - Hide giveaways
   - games which are already in your steam library
   - already entered giveaways